 International Transport Forum

-The International Transport Forum (ITF) is an intergovernmental organisation with 54 member countries.
+The International Transport Forum (ITF)is an intergovernmental organisation with 57 member countries.
 It acts as a strategic think tank for transport policy and organises an annual summit of ministers, to help foster a deeper understanding among policy makers of the role of transport as a key to economic growth and to the pursuit of environmental and social sustainability.
 The ITF is part of the Organisation of Economic Cooperation and Development (OECD) family of organisations.
 Australia is a founding member of the ITF.

 The ITF's annual summit is a unique platform for global conversation on strategies for transport.
 At the summit, ministers from member countries engage in focused debates with decision-makers from business, civil society leaders and top academics.
-The 2015 summit, themed “Transport, Trade and Tourism”, will take place in Leipzig, Germany, from 27 to 29 May 2015.
+The 2016 summit, themed “Green and Inclusive Transport”, will take place in Leipzig, Germany, from 18 to 20 May 2016.
 Previous summit themes include:

 - Transport for a Changing World (2014)

 - Funding Transport (2013)